Is trekking in Nepal safe?

 If you book a trip as per your experience, trekking in Nepal is safe, or else it might be challenging to complete the trip.

-Flexibility of itinerary for trekking in Nepal
+Flexibility of Itinerary for Trekking in Nepal

 To travel safely in Nepal, you must be ready to adjust with the unavoidable situations that come before or while in the trip.